Lysenin: Binding, oligomerization and insertion

 Membrane binding is a requisite to initiate PFT oligomerization.
 Lysenin monomers bind specifically to sphingomyelin via the receptor binding domain.
 The final lysenin oligomer is constituted by nine monomers without quantified deviations.
 When lysenin monomers bind to sphingomyelin-enriched membrane regions, they provide a stable platform with a high lateral mobility, hence favouring the oligomerization.
 As with most PFTs, lysenin oligomerization occurs in a two-step process, as was recently imaged.

 The process begins with monomers being adsorbed into the membrane by specific interactions, resulting in an increased concentration of monomers.
-This increase is promoted by the small area where the membrane receptor accumulates owing to the fact that the majority of PFT membrane receptors are associated with lipid rafts.
+This increase is promoted by the small area where the membrane receptor accumulates since the majority of PFT membrane receptors are associated with lipid rafts.
 Another side effect, aside from the increase of monomer concentration, is the monomer-monomer interaction.
 This interaction increases lysenin oligomerization.
 After a critical threshold concentration is reached, several oligomers are formed simultaneously, although sometimes these are incomplete.
 In contrast to PFTs of the cholesterol-dependent cytolysin family, the transition from incomplete lysenin oligomers to complete oligomers has not been observed.